 I have struggled with depression my whole life.
-There are short seasons, there are long seasons, then there are *really* long seasons.
-There have been a couple of times that I am missing a year because I simply cannot remember due to my depression.
-There are seasons that are circumstantial and once those circumstances have been dealt with, my sad cloud leaves.
+There are short seasons; there are long seasons, then there are ** long seasons.
+A couple of times, I missed a year because I could not remember due to my depression.
+Some seasons are circumstantial, and my sad cloud leaves once those circumstances have been resolved.
 The other seasons are just plain ole crappy.

-I withdraw.
-I sleep.
-I do not get out of my house.
-I do not change my clothes.
-I do not get out of bed.
+I withdraw, sleep, do not get out of my house, do not change my clothes, or get out of bed.
 It takes too much effort.
 My husband does not know what to do with me.
 In our early years, he was oblivious because I was great at placing my mask.
-In our middle years, he recognized and then tried to fix the problems.
-Depression cannot be fixed by well-meaning spouses.
+He recognized and then tried to fix the problems in our middle years.
+Well-meaning spouses cannot cure depression.

 In Later Years

 In 2015, I was struggling with a hard season of depression.
-There were days when I struggled in getting out of bed, getting dressed, brushing my hair, etc. I did the best I could, but at the end of the day, depression won.
+There were days when I struggled to get out of bed, get dressed, brush my hair, etc. I did the best I could, but at the end of the day, depression won.
 I would sit in my bed, sobbing about being a failure as a believer, wife, mom, daughter, sister, and human being.
-Deep down, I knew my worth in Christ but, sadly, I listened to what the evil one was whispering in my ear instead of the Truths of my Jesus.
+Deep down, I knew my worth in Christ.
+Sadly, I listened to what the evil one was whispering in my ear.
+Instead, I should have been listening to the Truths of my Jesus.

 In Walks My Lady

 On a Wednesday night, my family and I went to church for dinner and our classes.
 We got there, got our food, and sat down to eat.
-The side door opened and my Lady walked through the doors.
-She is an amazing lady and she has taught me so much and I knew, regardless, that I was loved by her.
+The side door opened, and my Lady walked through the doors.
+She is a fantastic lady, and she has taught me so much, and I knew, regardless, that she loved me.

-I got up, from my seat, and I went to give her a hug while my son ran and grabbed her some dinner.
-She has this ability to, not only, look at me but she can look THROUGH me.
+I got up from my seat and hugged her while my son ran and grabbed her some dinner.
+She cannot only look at me, but she can also look THROUGH me.

-That night, she looked through me and she asked me what was wrong.
-Tears welled up in my eyes and I just said “I don’t know, I’m really really sad and I can’t shake it.”
-My Lady looked at me and firmly said “well, get over it.
+That night, she looked through me and asked me what was wrong.
+Tears rose in my eyes, and I said, “I don’t know, I’m really sad and I can’t shake it.”
+My Lady looked at me and firmly said, “well, get over it.
 You have a life to live, a husband who needs you, children who need you…now get over it.”

-Instead, Jesus took me and shook me, that night.
-With Jesus by my side, He flicked satan out of my ear and He said “I sent her to you.
+Instead, Jesus took me and shook me that night.
+With Jesus by my side, He flicked satan out of my ear and said, “I sent her to you.
 She is my gift.
 This is your kick in the pants from Me through her.
 Now, get over it!”
-I walked around in a bit of a daze, that night.
+I walked around in a bit of a daze that night.

 Purposing to Follow-Through

-The next day, I got up and I purposed to do a few things to better myself.
+The next day, I got up and proposed to do a few things to better myself.
 I am well aware of my deficiencies in the “follow-through” department.
-There is also the thought of wanting to succeed at something and if I set my goal too high, then I will not follow through and I will fail.
-I set the bar VERY low.
+There is also the thought of wanting to succeed at something, and if I set my goal too high, then I will not follow through, and I will fail.
+I put the bar VERY low.

-My first set of 30-day goals were incredibly simple.
+My first set of 30-day goals was straightforward.
 The first thing was to brush my teeth every day.
-The second was to put a bra on every day (you laugh…girls….but you know what I’m talking about…especially being a home school mom).
+The second was to put a bra on every day (you laugh, girls, but you know what I’m talking about, especially being a homeschool mom).

-I also purposed to read 1 chapter of Psalm and 1 chapter of Proverbs, daily.
+I also purposed to read 1 chapter of Psalm and 1 chapter of Proverbs daily.
 I did this by starting on whatever day of the month it was.
 It made it easier for me to remember.
 I had just received a great study bible, a new journal, highlighters, and pens for Christmas.
 I was set.
-In my journal, I listed 5 blessings first.
+In my journal, I listed five blessings first.
 Next, I listed prayer requests.
-Then, I would read my chapters, highlight the verses that meant something to me and I would write them in my journal.
+Then, I would read my chapters, highlight the verses that meant something to me, and write them in my journal.

-The next two goals were pretty simple.
-The first was to take my medicine regularly (always take your meds as prescribed by your doctor) and to not wear my husband’s clothes, but to wear my own.
-Again, you people might be mocking me, but hey, my husband is a big man and I feel really skinny when I wear his clothes.
+The following two goals were pretty simple.
+The first was to take my medicine regularly (always take your meds as prescribed by your doctor) and not wear my husband’s clothes but my own.
+Again, you people might be mocking me, but my husband is a big man, and I feel skinny when I wear his clothes.
 I like to feel skinny!

-I had powered through Proverbs and I still had a ways to go with Psalm, so I thought I would add in a short book of the bible to make myself, again, feel good about accomplishing something.
+I had powered through Proverbs, and I still had a ways to go with Psalm, so I thought I would add a short book of the bible to make myself feel good about accomplishing something again.
 I still kept my journal, but I was on a new journal because I had filled the first one up!

 Getting Wild Up in Here

 This time around, with my prayer request, I got wild and mixed things up!
-I went back through my prayer request and I highlighted the answered prayers and I dated them and wrote how they were answered.
-In my dark times, I was able to flip through my journal and I could physically see the answers and that God still moves even when I feel He is not moving.
+I went back through my prayer request and highlighted the answered prayers, dated them, and wrote how they were answered.
+In my dark times, I could flip through my journal, and I could physically see the answers and that God still moves even when I feel He is not moving.

 I also began branching out with my prayers.
-When I felt myself closing up and moving inward with my sadness, I forced myself to look to someone else.
-I texted people in my contacts how I could pray for them.
-The replies, to my texts, were humbling.
+When I felt myself closing up and moving inward with sadness, I forced myself to look to someone else.
+I texted people in my contacts about how I could pray for them.
+The replies to my texts were humbling.

-My friends would say “How did you know?
+My friends would say, “How did you know?
 What do you know?
 Who told you?
-I was just praying about that and I feel like I have confirmation.
+I was praying about that, and I feel I have confirmation.
 In my darkest, you reached out.”
-Oh my goodness.
-This was such a source of light and comfort for me.
+Oh, my goodness.
+The reaction of others was a source of light and comfort for me.
 The Lord was using my depression to further His Kingdom!

 My Prayer Journal

-My journal filled up REAL quick and I had to upgrade to a notebook.
-For each person that I asked how I could pray for them, I gave them their own page and added any requests on that page.
-I would follow up with their requests to see if the Lord had answered them and when they were answered, I highlighted and dated that request.
+My journal filled up quickly, and I had to upgrade to a notebook.
+I asked each person how I could pray for them; I gave them their page and added any requests.
+I would follow up with their requests to see if the Lord had answered them, and when they were answered, I highlighted and dated that request.

-Eventually, I branched out even further and I extended prayer to my friends on Facebook.
+Eventually, I branched out even further and extended prayer to my friends on Facebook.
 The responses were overwhelming.
 I was and still am humbled to stand in the gap, with prayer, for people.
-My notebook got full and I have since moved to a binder!
+My notebook got full, and I have since moved to a binder!
 I love my binder.
-It is never far from me and I have my pens and highlighter ready to go.
+It is never far from me, and I have my pens and highlighter ready.